 Research and Teaching Interests

-My approach to studying religion is multidisciplinary and my research and teaching interests focus on the primary materials of American religions, the cultural history of the study of religion in the United States, and theories and methods for the study of religions.
+My approach to studying religion is multidisciplinary and my research and teaching interests focus on the primary materials of American religions, the cultural history of the study of religion in the United States, social theory, and theories and methods for the study of religions.
 Three broad questions drive my work.
 First, I am interested in examining how religion in different contexts creates, maintains, or tears down boundaries and identities.
 Second, I am interested in how religion both enables and constrains our conceptions of the world.
 Third, I am fascinated by how religion itself is defined—by academics, journalists, and practitioners—and how such definitions work in social and cultural arenas to “mark” the status of different individuals and groups.

 “Conjuring Spirits in a Neoliberal Era: Ghost Reality Television, Third Wave Spiritual Warfare, and Haunting Pasts.”
 In Religion and Reality TV: Faith in Late Capitalism, edited by Mara Einstein and Diane Winston.
 New York: Routledge, 2018.
 137-149.